Table of Contents

 If -p or -P is specified, tar will read and write archives

-using headers defined by the new portable CPIO ASCII format
+using headers defined by the portable CPIO ASCII format

 introduced with UNIX System V: